intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Architecture/Edge Cloud.md

 - Cloud services can be redeployed at the edge based on HTTPS/gRPC endpoints and lightweight message broker (see below, compared to [Cloud messaging]

-- Service-mesh traffic management, certificate management, and monitoring (using _Traefik_/_Containous_).
+- Service-mesh orchestratioon and traffic management, certificate management, and monitoring (using _Traefik_/_Containous_).

 - Optional high-volume data collection by field staff through mobile App over BLE.